zbirenbaum/copilot.lua/README.md

 Logs will be written to the `file` for anything of `file_log_level` or higher.
 Logs will be printed to NeoVim (using `notify`) for anything of `print_log_level` or higher.
+To turn either off, simply set its level to `vim.log.levels.OFF`.
 File logging is done asynchronously to minimize performance impacts, however there is still some overhead.

 Log levels used are the ones defined in `vim.log`: